 Now for some nuts and bolts about the Classic Burma trip.

 The following was provided:

 Breakfasts were always a buffet with everything from slices of bread, cereals, yoghurt, local food, fruit, coffee, tea and more.
 The guide would recommend a restaurant if you wanted to dine somewhere different from the main group.

 See photos above for some of the rooms and hotels on this trip.

-Accommodation was around 3+ - 4 star with pools at two of the four hotels.
-All hotels were clean, adequate bedding, quiet and had wi-fi available in your room.
+The accommodation was around 3+ - 4 star with pools at two of the four hotels.
+All the hotels were clean, adequate bedding, quiet and had wi-fi available in your room.
 The hotels are located central to the action, public transport and easy to find.
 All rooms had their own en-suite with shower, toilet and hand basin.
 Doors had locks.
 TV's were new and shows in many languages.